imileskiene/quizapp/README.md

-# quiz app
+# quizApp

-quiz app made with HTML, CSS, and JavaScript.
+quizApp made with HTML, CSS, and JavaScript.

 ##  Project Tutorial